Updated: Nov 17

 While solar panels are considered a form of clean, renewable energy, the manufacturing process does produce greenhouse gas emissions.
-To produce solar panels, manufacturers required extremely high temperatures and energy use, need to handle toxic chemicals and are employing labourers at very low wages in unsafe working conditions.
+To produce solar panels, manufacturers required extremely high temperatures and energy use, need to handle toxic chemicals, and are employing laborers at very low wages in unsafe working conditions.

 Although, solar panels are not emitting toxins into the atmosphere as they’re generating electricity.
 At their end of life, they are broken up and end up in landfills where potentially harmful chemicals used in panel production leach into the soil and natural ecosystem.